JamieHeart/starting-working-out-guide/nutrition-guide.md

 - **Specific recommendations**:
   - 1-4g carbs per kg bodyweight for strength training
   - 1-2g carbs per kg bodyweight for cardio/HIIT
+- **HRT timing**: Adjust carb intake based on where you are in your hormone cycle
 - Example: Oatmeal with banana and a scoop of protein powder

 ### Post-Workout Nutrition